RonYariv/football-analysis/README.md

-# Soccer Player Tracking & Analytics
+# Football Player Tracking & Analytics

-A **highly advanced computer vision system** for tracking soccer players and the ball, analyzing movements, speeds, distances, team assignment, and ball possession from video footage.
+A **highly advanced computer vision system** for tracking football players and the ball, analyzing movements, speeds, distances, team assignment, and ball possession from video footage.

 ---

 ## Features

-This project implements a complete pipeline for **soccer match analysis**, combining deep learning, tracking, and advanced computer vision techniques:
+This project implements a complete pipeline for **Football match analysis**, combining deep learning, tracking, and advanced computer vision techniques:

 - **Player and Ball Detection**
   - Detects players, referees, and the ball in video frames using YOLO-based object detection.